 RESIDENCE OCCUPANCY (AUGUST AND CHRISTMAS):

 Only students that have received academic acceptance (including sport team members) and whose residence leases have been received by the Residence Services duly signed by both the student and a parent or guardian with their rent payment will be allowed to move into the residences.
 There will be no exceptions.
 Your room will not be available for occupancy prior to the established entry date set by the College.
-Your lease covers academic time periods only, therefore students are advised to make alternative living arrangements during the Christmas break.
-You may, however, leave your belongings in your apartment between the fall and winter semesters if you signed a lease for the academic year.
+In an effort to accommodate residents for various reasons such as sports, winter classes, jobs, and family situations, the residences will now stay open during the Christmas break for those students who have signed a 9 month lease.
+Please note that the residence leases have been adjusted accordingly.
+Please refer to the section on residence costs.